 Where to See Sunflowers in Michigan

 Kansas may be the Midwestern state known for sunflowers, but Michigan has beautiful sunflower fields worthy of an Instagram selfie, too.
-In fact, owners of a sunflower field in Jenison, Michigan, intend for you to do exactly that.
+In fact, the owners of a sunflower field in Jenison, Michigan, intend for you to do exactly that.
 According to GRkids.com, benches and props have been placed in the privately-owned sunflower field for visitors’ photo ops.

 Up north in Traverse City, the Field of a Million Sunflowers became a buzzed-about tourist attraction in 2014.
 At the time, more than a million sunflowers were planted across the 50 acres.